 Knowing where college students consume alcohol plays a vital role in both understanding and mitigating the risks that student drinkers face upon drinking.
 Typically, the risk of drunk driving, physical or sexual assault increases with distance.
 The farther the location is from campus or place of residence, the higher the exposure to such risks as students make their way back to campus after drinking.
 Again, closing the pathways to alcohol access for underage drinkers requires an understanding of the physical locations and social events where alcohol is usually consumed in today's colleges.
-The 2016 survey collected self-reported information on the places and events where students consumed alcohol in the last month before the survey.
+The 2018 survey collected self-reported information on the places and events where students consumed alcohol in the last month before the survey.
 The findings from the survey are presented in figures 2.9 and 3.0 below.

 Generally, students in two-year and four-year colleges differ significantly in terms of physical locations where they consumed alcohol.
 This could be explained, in part, by the differences in infrastructural set-ups and the social avenues that both campuses offer for events that may necessitate drinking.
-For example, while the most popular location for consuming alcohol was venues on-campus (but outside of on-campus buildings) for four-year college students- where about 74% of students reported ever drinking, most two-year college students reported often drinking at sites off-campus (65%) and specifically in bars and restaurants (61%).
-This compares to roughly 12% of four-year college students who reported ever drinking in bars and restaurants.
-However, four-year college students were more likely to drink in a car (28%) than their two-year college counterparts- 18% of whom reported ever doing so.
+For example, the most popular locations for consuming alcohol were venues off-campus as well as bars and restaurants for both four-year and two-year college students.
+Four-year college students were significantly more likely to consume alcohol in an on campus residence (40%) compared to two-year college students (8%).
+Four-year college students were also more likely to consume alcohol in buildings located on campus such as sororities, fraternities or in other campus buildings.
+Two-year college students were slightly more likely to consume alcohol in a car with 13% compared to 10% for Four-year students.

-Similarly, four-year and two-year college students differ in terms of the social events where alcohol is consumed with the exception of sporting events where both groups are equally likely to drink.
-Two-year college students were only more likely than their four-year colleagues to drink at home and at tailgating events.
+Similarly, four-year and two-year college students differ in terms of the social events where alcohol is consumed with the exception of in their homes, holiday, on a date, and other location where both groups are equally likely to drink.
 Beyond that, four-year college students were more likely to drink at any of the other mentioned event.
-For example, the percentage of students who drank at friend's house in the last one month was 69% for four-year colleges and 57% for two-year colleges.
-Similarly, drinking at parties (65% vs. 52%), pre-gaming (57% vs. 41%), birthday celebrations (65% vs. 52%), drinking games (60% vs. 42%), on a date (44% vs. 37%) and during holidays (39% vs. 37%) were more popular among four-year college students than two-year college students.
+For example, the percentage of students who drank at friend's house in the last one month was 65% for four-year colleges and 58% for two-year colleges.
+Similarly, drinking at parties (65% vs. 52%), pre-gaming (66% vs. 40%), birthday party (58% vs. 53%), drinking games (54% vs. 40%), were more popular among four-year college students than two-year college students.